projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    all clients that have I/O requests to be processed.
 The flow is illustrated in more detail in :numref:`io-dispatcher-flow`.

-4. The waked client (the DM in :numref:`io-sequence-sos` above) handles the assigned I/O requests, updates their state to COMPLETE, and notifies the VHM of the completion via ioctl. :numref:`dm-io-flow` show this flow.
+4. The woken client (the DM in :numref:`io-sequence-sos` above) handles the assigned I/O requests, updates their state to COMPLETE, and notifies the VHM of the completion via ioctl. :numref:`dm-io-flow` shows this flow.

 5. The VHM device notifies the hypervisor of the completion via